 And even Glee's grown children endure baby mama drama.
 We learn that Rachel's two gay dads adopted her as a newborn, clearing the way for the perfect sweeps week plot: the return of her biological mom.
 Amping up the drama, her mother, Shelby, is also the director of New Directions' rival choir, Vocal Adrenaline.
 It only takes a few emotional duets between estranged mom and daughter to realize they can't pursue a relationship this late in life.

 Yet on Glee, everything comes full circle.
-Quinn's season finale delivery ends with a twist: after her brief, eye-opening reconnection with Rachel, Shelby adopts Quinn's newborn, getting a second chance at raising a little girl.4.
-Glee Lives and Dies by its Guest Stars and Track Lists
+Quinn's season finale delivery ends with a twist: after her brief, eye-opening reconnection with Rachel, Shelby adopts Quinn's newborn, getting a second chance at raising a little girl.

 As if it's not hard enough to keep track of the relationships and roles of Glee's fifteen series regulars, there's a constantly revolving door of guest stars.
 Season one featured cameos by Neil Patrick Harris, Kristin Chenoweth, Olivia Newton-John, Josh Groban, Eve, and a host of other Broadway celebrities in roles both major and minor.
 Already on the roster for season two there's Britney Spears, John Stamos, Javier Bardem, Carol Burnett, and Meatloaf.
 It's no secret that announcing big-named guest stars generates big amounts of press (more about that here), so expect the star wattage to keep growing.